acyrus/Maven-Toys-Analysis/README.md

 ```

-9. What are the number of units of each product sold within each story daily?
+9. For each store, what is the amount of each product sold daily?
 ```
 CREATE TEMPORARY TABLE UnitsSoldDaily
 SELECT